GIST-CSBL/HoTS/README.md

 ## Introduction

 Recently, many feature based drug-target interaction (DTI) prediction models are developed.
-Especially, for protein feature, many models take raw amino acid sequence as the input, building end-to-end model.<sup>[DeepDTA](https://academic.oup.com/bioinformatics/article/34/17/i821/5093245),[DeepAffinity](https://academic.oup.com/bioinformatics/article/35/18/3329/5320555)</sup>
+Especially, for protein feature, many models take raw amino acid sequence as the input, building end-to-end model.

 This model gives some advantages for prediction, such as